backmath/perspective/README.md

 From the developer's view, the domain pool is something you save and fetch canonical representations of your domain's state.
 It should never be modified directly, only by action request.
 It has the strongest guarantee of consistency within the system.

+## Domain Projections

+Computed validations.
+These should be used sparingly.

 ## Perspectives

 Now with our domain pool and its domain nodes, we can create projections off of this state into **perspectives**.
 Perspectives are reactionary computations from the domain state.
 In the case of a financial ledger, each transaction would be represented by a domain node, and the current balance of your ledger would be represented in a **perspective**.

 Whenever the domain pool is modified, any perspectives that reference the affected domain nodes will update with the new application data.
 Perspectives may be read by **query requests**, but can only by modified as a **domain reaction**.

-## The Event Store
+## The Event Chain

-The event store is the least complex, but most powerful part of the system.
+The event chain is the least complex, but most powerful part of the system.
 It stores the received-order events and backs them up to a long-term, persistent blockchain.

+## Event Chain Storage

+Event Chain storage saves chunks of the event change in approximately 10MB files.
+Each file is encrypted with the encryption key referenced in configuration.
+The files are numerically ordered.

 ## Changing the System